minetest-mods/item_drop/README.md

   `true` (true by default) It does nothing in creative mode.
 * Puts dropped items to the player's inventory if `item_drop.enable_item_pickup` is `true` (true by default)
+  * Multiple items are picked in a quick succession instead of all at once which is indicated by the pickup sound.
   * It uses a node radius set in `item_drop.pickup_radius` (default 0.75), if items are within this radius around the player's belt, they're picked.
   * If `item_drop.pickup_age` is something positive, items dropped by players